Help Schools Build Trust With Parents of Special Education Children

 Module 4: The Individualized Education Plan

-• To identify the main sections of an Individualized Education Plan and the role of the interpreter in the process.
+• Identify the main sections of an Individualized Education Plan and the role of the interpreter in the process

-• To describe different types of IEPs and possible support services that a student can receive.
+• Describe different types of IEPs and possible support services that a student can receive

-• To enhance knowledge of special education terminology in the area of Individualized Education Plans.
+• Enhance knowledge of special education terminology in the area of Individualized Education Plans

-• Enhance knowledge of special education terminology in relation to reevaluations, or support for students with disabilities after high school.
+• Enhance knowledge of special education terminology in relation to common disabilities and chronic conditions

 Module 8: Course Wrap-Up, Post-Test and Final Exam